PureIsntHere/DeadSplatter/README.md

 **Known Issues**
 1) Certain Windows Server Builds have weird permissions that cause the script to run in failsafe mode 24/7 Possible fix for some users is to run through elevated Powershell.
+If Powershell workaround doesn't work you'll have to use fallback mode.
+There's not much i can do about Windows servers weird ass permissions